Cancel anytime

 Positioning

-HII is the largest military shipbuilder in the U.S., holding a dominant position in nuclear-powered warships.
-Its competitive advantages include its specialized expertise, long-standing relationships with the U.S. Navy and U.S. Coast Guard, and infrastructure.
+HII is a leading defense contractor and the largest military shipbuilder in the U.S. Its competitive advantages include its specialized expertise in nuclear shipbuilding, its long-standing relationship with the U.S. Navy, and its substantial infrastructure.

 Total Addressable Market (TAM)